Te Ūpokorehe: Governance

 The Whakatōhea Māori Trust Board was established in 1952 to administer the assets of Whakatōhea, and provides members with education, health services and training in various commercial fields.
 It is a charitable trust governed by two representatives from each of the six hapū, and based in Ōpōtiki.
-It is also accountable to the Minister of Maori Affairs and is governed by the Maori Trust Boards Act.
+It is also accountable to the Minister of Māori Affairs and is governed by the Māori Trust Boards Act.
 The trust represents the tribe's fisheries interest under the Māori Fisheries Act 2004, and its aquaculture interests under the Māori Commercial Aquaculture Claims Settlement Act 2004.
 It represents the tribe during consultation on resource consent applications under the Resource Management Act 1991.

 The Whakatōhea Pre-Settlement Claims Trust represents Whakatōhea during Treaty of Waitangi settlement negotiations.
 The New Zealand Government recognised the trust's mandate to represent Whakatōhea, including Te Ūpokorehe, with an Agreement in Principle signed with the Crown on 18 August 2017.
 The trust is governed by one trustee elected from each of six hapū, one trustee appointed from each of eight marae, and an additional trustee appointed by Whakatōhea Māori Trust Board.
 The trust is administered by the same staff as the trust board, in the same offices in Ōpōtiki.

 Whānau of Roimata Marae say they aren't represented on the trusts and the trusts cannot act on their behalf.

 The tribal area of Te Ūpokorehe is located within the boundaries of Ōpōtiki District Council, Whakatāne District Council and Bay of Plenty Regional Council.